MIAkbari/MAFetch/README.md

 ## License

-MAKit is available under the MIT license.
+MAFetch is available under the MIT license.
 See the LICENSE file for more info.